-Uranium is part of the actinide series of elements with an atomic number 92 and atomic weight 238.03.
-It has a high density of 19.13 g/cm3 and melting temperature of 1407 K. The element has three main isotopes U-238, U-235 and U-234 with atomic abundancies of 99.275%, 0.72% and 0.005%, respectively.
-It is a ductile electropositive metal with a silvery color.[3]
 Uranium metal has three stable solid phases: α (face-centered Orthorhombic) up to 935 K, β (body-centered tetragonal) between (935K and 1045 K) and γ (body-centered cubic) up to melting point (1407 K).[4][5]
-Vast majority of experimental and computational work was performed on the α phase of uranium.[6][7][8]
-The high mechanical instability of the γ phase of uranium and its alloys at room temperature led to a relatively less experimental work on that phase.
+The vast majority of experimental and computational work was performed on the α phase of uranium [6][7][8] because of the mechanical instability of the γ phase at room temperature.
+Performing high temperature experiments on nuclear materials poses significant challenges that have ultimately led to limited experimental investigation of the γ phase.
 This emphasizes the importance of computational work in investigating these alloys at temperatures applicable to nuclear reactors.
-Zirconium is a member of the 4th group in the periodic table.
-It has an atomic number 40 and an atomic mass of 91.22.
-Its density is 6.51 g/cm3 and a melting temperature of 2125K.
-Its key isotopes are Zr-90, Zr-92 and Zr-94.
-Its melting point is 2127 K. Its good mechanical stability and transparency to neutrons qualified it to be used in nuclear energy application.
-Zirconium has a hexagonal close-packed structure up to 1140K, above which phase transformation to bcc up to the melting point.[9]
+Zirconium is alloyed with U in order to increase the melting point (the melting temperature of Zr is 2125 K) and to stabilize the high temperature γ phase.
+Zirconium has a hexagonal close-packed structure up to 1140K, above which the phase transfors to bcc up to the melting point.[9]
+The identical high temperature crystal structure, in addition to broad solubility, leads to a high temperature bcc U-Zr phase that is a random solid substitutional alloy.
+Additionally, Zr is compatible with the steel cladding and inhibits migration of cladding constituents into the fuel that might reduce its melting point[10].

-Background on U-Zr

-The U-10wt.%Zr alloy has been typically used as a metal fuel in fast reactors.
-It was the driver fuel in Experimental Breeder Reactor (EBR-II) which was an experimental Sodium Fast Reactor (SFR) where many experiments were performed to investigate the fuel performance, and safety features of such type of reactors.
-Zirconium addition increases the melting point of the fuel but also is compatible with the steel cladding and prevents migration of cladding constituents into the fuel that might reduce its melting point[10] The historical utilization of the 10wt.% Zr ratio in the fresh fuel implemented in such types of reactors led the research of the fuel properties to focus on obtaining them at this ratio.
-Indeed, most of the experimental database are based on experimental 10wt.%Zr which are used to validate the fuel performance codes empirical correlations.[11]
-This means that the models do not consider the fuel restructuring during irradiation in the reactor which would lead to variation of the zirconium concentrations leading to regions with enriched zirconium, and others with depleted zirconium.[12]
-Therefore, it is important to study the fuel properties at different concentrations of zirconium whether it is low concentrations down to 2 wt.% or zirconium enriched regions with Zr more than 15%.wt.
+The U-10Zr (10 weight percent) alloy has been typically used as a metal fuel in fast reactors.
+It was the driver fuel in the Experimental Breeder Reactor (EBR-II).
+EBR-II was an experimental Sodium Fast Reactor (SFR) where many experiments were performed to investigate the fuel performance and safety features of such type of reactors.
+The historical utilization of the ratio in the fresh fuel implemented in such types of reactors led to the research of the fuel properties to focus on obtaining information at this ratio.
+Indeed, most of the experimental database used to validate the fuel performance codes are based on experimental U-10Zr.[11]
+This means that the models do not consider the constituent redistribution during irradiation in the reactor, which leads to variation of the zirconium concentrations, producing regions with enriched zirconium, and others with depleted zirconium.[12]
+Therefore, it is important to study the fuel properties at different concentrations of zirconium, whether it is low concentrations down to U-2Zr or zirconium enriched regions with concentrations as high as U-15Zr, because these concentrations exist in real fuel, and can have significantly different properties than U-10Zr.